Art and Design at New Milton Infant School

 We actively encourage our children to play and experiment with thoughtfully selected materials, through which they can enjoy problem solving and making their own exciting discoveries.
 We support our children in understanding that what we call ‘happy accidents’ in Art can often lead to some of the most exciting and inspirational learning in Art.

 In addition to the Art we do on a regular basis, we have an Art Week each year, where the teaching team work together to plan fun, engaging activities linked to the annually chosen theme.
 These weeks offer children the opportunity to learn additional skills and techniques in art.
 They also provide an important opportunity for parents and carers to engage with the school to celebrate and share their children’s learning and fantastic creations in whole school exhibitions.

 We celebrate the cultural diversity in our school.
 In order for all children to achieve the learning objectives identified in the National Curriculum and the Early Years Foundation Stage Curriculum, including our children with additional needs and EAL, our teachers skilfully entwine giving children high quality first hand experiences both inside and outside of the classroom.
 We invite local artists and designers into school to further enrich art and design experiences for our children.

-To ensure high standards of teaching and learning in Art and Design, our staff receive CPD opportunities to improve their subject knowledge and skills in Art.
-We also ensure that we implement a curriculum that is progressive throughout our whole school.
+We ensure that we implement a curriculum that is progressive throughout our whole school through art learning journeys.
 Our progression document ensures that the National Curriculum objectives and Art within the Expressive Arts in the EYFS are covered and that the skills and knowledge taught is progressive throughout the school.